Beat-YT/FNFestival-Events/README.md

 ## VOCALS

-The vocals part must starts with the text event `PART VOCALS`
+The vocals part must starts with the text event (track name type) `PART VOCALS`

 Events that only apply to the vocals instrument: